Frances Aboud

 • Aboud, F. E. (2007).
 Evaluation of an early childhood parenting program in rural Bangladesh.
 Journal of Health, Population and Nutrition, 25, 3-13.

 • Aboud, F. E. (2003).
-The formation of ingroup favoritism and outgroup prejudice in young hcildren.
+The formation of ingroup favoritism and outgroup prejudice in young children.
 Developmental Psychology, 39, 48-60.

 • Aboud, F. E., & Fenwick, V. (1999).
 Exploring and evaluating school-based interventions.
 Journal of Social Issues, 55(4), 767-785.

-• Aboud, F. E., Mendelson, M. J., and Purdy, K. T. (2003) Cross-race peer relations and friendship quality.
+• Aboud, F. E., Mendelson, M. J., & Purdy, K. T. (2003).
+Cross-race peer relations and friendship quality.
 International Journal of Behavioral Development, 27, 165-173.

-• Aboud, F. E. & Miller, L. (2007).
+• Aboud, F. E., & Miller, L. (2007).
 Promoting peer intervention in name-calling.
 South African Journal of Psychology, 37, 803-819.

-• Aboud, F. E. & Sankar, J. (2007).
+• Aboud, F. E., & Sankar, J. (2007).
 Friendship and identity in a language-integrated school.
 International Journal of Behavioral Development, 31, 445-453.

 Other Publications: